 PostedFebruary 22, 2016

 A revision tracking spreadsheet should be used to efficiently allow reviews of revisions made to draft final reports.
 This template can be used to track those changes and should be posted under a comment associated with the revised draft final report.
 Use of this tracker is required under the PRCI Final Report Specifications document listed above.Check with your PRCI Project Manager, some project teams prefer this spreadsheet while others will allow revision tracking in Word to denote changes between revisions.

 A checklist that can be used to evaluate a reports conformance to the PRCI Specification found above.

 When submitting a proposal for a project, costs should be broken out by cost categories.
-Use this file as a template for the desired cost categories.
+Use this file as a template for the desired cost categories by milestone/task.
 An example cost schedule is available as a reference.

 A formal approval process is required to release information developed as part of a PRCI project in any public forum.